 This award is given to all eighth grade students at Elmhurst School District 205 that have been on honor roll each quarter of their sixth and seventh grade years and the first three quarters of their eighth grade year.
-Students also must have a cumulative grade point average of 3.5/4.0 of their eighth grade year and have scored in the 85 percentile or above on the PSAT.
+Students also must have a cumulative grade point average of 3.5/4.0 of their eighth grade year and have scored in the 85 percentile or above on the English and Math on the 8th Grade Fall Map Assessment.